Thermal or Infrared film?

 Thermal film is reflective.
 Above, the thermal patch is reflecting the energy back to the imager.
 The patch appears cold and dark while the officers appear white hot.

 Thermal film is detected through smoke, fog and sandstorms.
 Water will temporarily disable film but will not damage it.

 Infrared film while versatile under most conditions, does lose reflection or glow in rain, smoke, fog.

 For overhead observation, the Thermal film patch should be placed on the helmet or top of shoulders.
 Upper arms, chest and back works best for ground observations.

 Infrared film patch is placed on the back, chest, outside of upper arms and helmet.
-Contrast or glow is less dependent on observers location.
+The glow of the patch is less dependent on observers location.